Mochimochi07/Readme/Internet of Things/IOT.md

 And not the other way around which is giving things sensors and other stuff.
 Putting Sensors in things are in the field of Robotics.
 Well, im not putting Robotics off but Robotics should not be the main thing for IOT.
-It should always be Data.
+It should always be about Data.
 Yeah, its kinda more like the Tesla's AC and Edison's DC where every current is connected wired or wireless.
 In terms of IOT, this can be a huge advantage or disadvantage because of distribution of data.
 Some transcations of IOT may be lowcost and some may be expensive. and some uses may be dangerous while the other may be not.

+IOT already exists and its rapidly growing.
+Its quite challenging because its the future of people's technology.
+And yes, we might take care and fix people's fridge, TV, electric fan, and other stuff.

+I will be including stuff here in the future.